ds300/derivablejs/README.md

 ## Model

-There are three main types exposed by ratom.js:
+There are three main types exposed by Havelock:

 - **Atoms** are mutable references but are intended to hold immutable, or effectively immutable, data.
 - **Derivations** represent applications of pure functions to upstream values.